Highpoint2000/URDSupload/README.md

 ## Important notes:

-- To start the upload manually, press and hold the URDS upload button.
+- To start the upload manually, press the URDS upload button.
 A short time later a toast message appears indicating whether the upload worked
-- The automatic upload starts at 0:00 UTC with a random delay time (max.
+- To enable/disable automatic upload, long press the URDS upload button.
+The automatic upload starts at 0:00 UTC with a random delay time (max.
 120 minutes)
 - The CSV log files originally created by the scanner plugin are saved as .backup under /web/logs, all uploaded files are saved under /web/logs/sent after the upload
 - Processing on the FMLIST server takes different amounts of time and only takes place if the OMID and email address match the FMLIST account details